‘Girl’s Guide To Quad Workouts – 8 Best Quad Exercises & Leg Workouts At Home’ – Monica May

-That’s why I always make sure to spice your routine up with a kettlebell or a dumbbell.
+That’s why you should always make sure to spice your routine up with a kettlebell or a dumbbell.

 These are my favorite heavyweight moves!

-What you need to do is pick up a heavier kettlebell, stand up with your feet to about shoulder wight apart and go down into a squat position.
+What you need to do is pick up a heavier kettlebell, stand up with your feet to about shoulder width apart and go down into a squat position.

 Keep your chest and head up, your back straight, and push your knees out, between the second and the third toe.

 At the bottom position, pause and use your elbows to push your knees out.

 Return to the starting position, and squeeze your quads to finish your movement, before going down for another rep.